JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson1/README.md

 ### Step 2: Configure HttpClient Dependency Injection

 The base class for HTTP communication between services is the `HttpClient`.
-Many library have abstracted it away but in our example, we will use a plain one.
+Many libraries have abstracted it away but in our example, we will use a plain one.

-First, let's add it to the readonly variable and constructor, like we have done for every dependencies.
-Since we are at it, lets also include ILogger and Settings.
+First, let's add it to the readonly variable and the constructor, as we have done for every dependency.
+Since we are at it, let's also include ILogger and Settings.
 Let's not forget the namespace `System.Net.Http` (using) as well.

 ```csharp
 using Serilog;